How to Dehydrate Peas

 ALERT!
 Use latex gloves while spreading out the peas on your dehydrator trays.
 Wearing latex gloves helps stop heat transference, and that means your peas WON'T stick to your HANDS! :-)

-IMPORTANT: Frozen peas do not need to be blanched before dehydrating.
-Simply place them on a dehydrator tray and set the temperature at 125 to 135°F for 8 to 10 hours, or until they are completely dried.
+IMPORTANT: Remember that frozen peas do not need to be blanched before dehydrating.
+Simply place them on a dehydrator tray and set the temperature at 125°F to 135°F for 8 to 10 hours, or until they are completely dried.

 Helpful Accessories for a Nesco or Excalibur Dehydrator

-I use mesh screens when I'm dehydrating peas to make sure they don't fall through the dehydrator tray openings.
+I use mesh screens when I'm dehydrating peas to make sure they don't fall through the dehydrator tray openings as they shrivel up when drying.

 These screens are readily available where you purchased your dehydrator, and yes, Amazon.com has them!